CAIT demands ban on Amazon's e-commerce operations in India | Law-Order

 The traders' body further said that during its national convention held in Nagpur on February 8-10 in which more than 150 trade leaders were present, ''the inaction of government on this issue was viewed very seriously, and members resolved to go on a nationwide stir if urgent action is not taken by the government''.

-''We hope that DPIIT (Department for Promotion of Industry and Internal Trade) will issue the amendments to Press Note 2 of 2018 and plug the loopholes being exploited by these MNCs,'' it said in the letter to Goyal.
+''We hope that DPIIT (Department for Promotion of Industry and Internal Trade) will issue the amendments to Press Note 2 of 2018 and plug the loopholes being exploited by these MNCs (multinational corporations),'' it said in the letter to Goyal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)